emilng/l-system-explorer/README.md

 - reactify - browserify transforms for JSX files used by React
 - gulp-sourcemaps - allows for original source to be referenced from minified code
 - gulp-uglify - code minifier/compressor
+- tape - unit tests
+- tape-run - running tests in headless browser
+- faucet - format TAP output from tape to be readable

 ### Development
 Install npm packages